niconap/enchant/README.md

-# Enchant
+# Work in progress: Enchant

-Enchant is a CSS framework for building pretty, but simple looking websites.
-I am building this framework to improve my CSS skills and to be able to use it in my projects to all give them my personal style.
+Enchant is a CSS framework providing clean, simple, but accessible components with ease.

 ## Requirements
 This CSS framework should have the following requirements: